Fourth Week of January 2021

 □ Automotive semiconductors are in short supply worldwide … GM Korea becomes the first domestic automaker to cut vehicle production because of semiconductor shortages.

-▶ Domestic semiconductor companies, including Samsung Electronics, specialize primarily in semiconductors for consumer electronics.
+▶ Domestic semiconductor companies, including Samsung Electronics, specialize primarily in chips for consumer electronics.
 In automotive semiconductors, the top five global firms account for 45% of the global market: Infineon (Germany; U.S. OTC) 12%, NXP (Netherlands; NYSE) 11%, Renesas (Japan; JPX) 8%, TI (United States; yes, the calculator company) 7%, and STM (Switzerland; NYSE) 7%.

 ▶ Research firm IHS Markit estimates the automotive-semiconductor market will grow from USD 38 billion in 2020 to USD 67.6 billion in 2026—CAGR +7%.
 See the 2021.1.19. news clipping.